-Copper the terrier mix (b. approx. 6/15/16) was found as an emaciated stray in Paintsville, Kentucky in spring 2017, at about eight months of age.
+Copper the terrier mix (b. approx. 8/1/16) was found as an emaciated stray in Paintsville, Kentucky in spring 2017, at about seven months of age.
 She was pulled from a high-kill shelter there and brought to Wisconsin by Underdog Pet Rescue.
 [The story of Copper’s rescue; Copper’s adventures the first week and second week after adoption].

 Four weeks after adoption, Copper earned her Novice & Intermediate trick dog titles.
 She began performing with Dash just a few months after adoption, and earned the then-highest AKC trick title “Trick Dog Performer” just six months post-adoption.
 The same month, she put on a trick show at the Eukanuba Performance Games in Ohio.

-Copper went on to perform at the AKC National Championship dog show in Orlando, Florida just a day after she turned 18 months old!
-When the AKC added the “Elite Trick Dog Performer” title, Copper earned that just a couple weeks after turning two.
+Copper went on to perform at the AKC National Championship dog show in Orlando, Florida at just 16 months of age!
+When the AKC added the “Elite Trick Dog Performer” title, Copper earned that before her second birthday.
 As of 2020, Dash and Copper are two of only 150 dogs in the world to have earned this elite title.

-Now 3 years old, Copper has earned 11 titles in two sports and her official registered name is:
+Now 4 years old, Copper has earned 14 titles in four sports and her official registered name is:

 (Bonus points to anybody who gets the chemistry reference).